Recovery is just a phone call away.

 What are the Causes of Xanax Addiction?

-Xanax addiction is caused by several factors including physiological dependence, recreational abuse, other mental health problems, and genetic predispositions.
+The causes of Xanax addiction include physiological dependence, recreational abuse, other mental health problems, and genetic predispositions.

-According to research by Longo, L. P., & Johnson, B. (2000).
-Addiction: Part I. Benzodiazepines – side effects, abuse risk and alternatives.
+• Physiological Dependence: According to research by Longo, L. P., & Johnson, B. (2000).
+Addiction: Part I. Benzodiazepines – side effects, abuse risk, and alternatives.
 American family physician, 61(7), 2121–2128, Xanax is a highly potent benzodiazepine that acts on the gamma-aminobutyric acid (GABA) receptors in the brain.
 With repeated use, the brain can become dependent on the presence of Xanax to maintain normal functioning, leading to tolerance and withdrawal symptoms when use is discontinued

 Xanax addiction is also caused by: